dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 #### Example 3: Specify Individual View Containers

-If only the `DocumentScannerView`, `DocumentResultView`, and `DocumentCorrectionView` containers are provided without the `DocumentScanner` container, **DDS** renders the full workflow using these three containers.
+If only the `DocumentScannerView`, `DocumentResultView`, and `DocumentCorrectionView` containers are provided without the `DocumentScanner` container, **MDS** renders the full workflow using these three containers.

 ```html
 <div id="myDocumentScannerViewContainer" style="width: 80vw; height: 80vh"></div>